Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj4.md

 #### Usage

-toolObj.setIcon(file)
+ToolObj.setIcon(file)

 #### Parameters

-**file** A string that specifies the name of the PNG file to use as the icon.
+**file** `string`; The name of the PNG file to use as the icon.
 The PNG file must be placed in the same folder as the JSFL file.

 #### Returns